-Courses taken to satisfy Foundational Approaches may also be used to satisfy the Major Requirement, pending approval by the major department or program.
+The same course cannot be used to satisfy more than one Foundational Approach.
+However, courses taken to satisfy Foundational Approaches may be used to satisfy the Major Requirement, pending department approval.

-Non-College courses approved for the Foundational Approaches are counted as College courses in calculating total credits needed for graduation.
+Non-College courses approved for the Foundational Approaches are counted as College courses in calculating credits needed for graduation.